In this article, you'll find information about different unsupported characters, file types, attributes, and more.

 Files that have the 'T' (temporary) attribute set in Windows, with the exception of pdf files, will not be uploaded or synced.

-The limit is 245 bytes per path component (e.g., a file or folder name) and 5000 bytes for the entire path (including the filename).
+The limit is 245 bytes (or characters) per path component (e.g., a file or folder name) and 5000 bytes (or characters) for the entire path (including the filename).
 Microsoft Office imposes a 215 character limit on Office files.

 Desktop Sync for Windows